Supporting new technologies and entrepreneurs through InfoDev's network of specialized business support centers

-- The Ministry for Foreign Affairs of Finland—In combination with MFA Finland and Nokia, infoDev has created the Creating Sustainable Businesses in the Knowledge Economy program, which has provided support to a variety of initiatives, including Mobile Applications Laboratories (mLabs), the Global Forum on Innovation and Technology Entrepreneurship, the Central Asian Capacity-Building Initiative and the Open Africa Innovation Summit.
+- The Ministry for Foreign Affairs of Finland—In combination with MFA Finland and Nokia, infoDev has created the Creating Sustainable Businesses in the Knowledge Economy program, which has provided support to a variety of initiatives, including Mobile Applications Laboratories (mLabs) and Mobile Hubs (mHubs), the Global Forum on Innovation and Technology Entrepreneurship, the Central Asian Capacity-Building Initiative and the Open Africa Innovation Summit.

-- Canadian International Development Agency—CIDA provided funding to launch the Entrepreneurship Program for Innovation in the Caribbean, a $20 million program over seven years to expand the region’s incubation and financing ecosystem and set up support facilities for mobile developers, clean technology start-ups, and women entrepreneurs.
+- The Canadian Department of Foreign Affairs, Trade and Development provided funding to launch the Entrepreneurship Program for Innovation in the Caribbean, a $20 million program over seven years to expand the region’s incubation and financing ecosystem and set up support facilities for mobile developers, clean technology start-ups, and women entrepreneurs..

-- Swedish International Development Cooperation Agency—In FY13, Sida provided funds toward infoDev’sMulti-Donor Trust Fund.
-Its contribution will support new operational and analytical work in the field of mobile applications for the ‘bottom of the pyramid’, inclusive innovation and women’s entrepreneurship in Africa.
+- Swedish International Development Cooperation Agency—In FY13 and FY14, Sida provided funds toward infoDev’sMulti-Donor Trust Fund.
+Its contribution supports new operational and analytical work in the field of mobile applications for the ‘Baseof the Pyramid’, inclusive innovation and women’s entrepreneurship in Africa.

-- infoDev has also partnered with the World Bank, IFC, Germany, South Africa, Nokia, the Bill and Melinda Gates Foundation, and the Brazilian Association of Science Parks and Business Incubation (Pt), among others, on a variety of initiatives.
+- infoDev has also partnered with the World Bank, IFC, Germany, South Africa, Nokia, the Bill and Melinda Gates Foundation, and the Brazilian Association of Science Parks and Business Incubation, SPARK, Saudi Arabia’s KICT BADIR program, among others, on a variety of initiatives.

 infoDev’s decade-long experience in business enabling, access to finance, networks and capacity building, and knowledge management is complemented by its unique position within the World Bank Group. infoDev has the agility to pilot new concepts at the grassroots, and to scale workable solutions into larger projects that support the World Bank Group’s commitment to innovation and entrepreneurship.
 It also bridges operations and knowledge through best-practice assessments, research, and publications. infoDev supports the growth of a strong private sector in developing countries in a manner that leverages technology and innovation and feeds growth, competitiveness and inclusion.